gadomski/presentations/README.md

-# High-performance Python STAC tooling, backed by Rust

-Slides for my February 2025 [Pangeo Showcase](https://www.pangeo.io/showcase) presentation.
+# presentations

+My presentations.
+See <https://www.gadom.ski/presentations> for a listing.